HayaHalimeh/LLMs-For-Next-Item-Recommendation/README.md

-This repository accompanies the paper LLMs For Warm and Cold Next-Item Recommendation: A Comparative Study across Zero-Shot Prompting, In-Context Learning and Fine-Tuning
+This repository accompanies the paper LLMs For Warm and Cold Next-Item Recommendation: A Comparative Study across Zero-Shot Prompting, In-Context Learning and Fine-Tuning, submitted to the 33rd ISD Conference 2025

 ---